COVID-19 resources for healthcare professionals

 where can we send our patients to get tested?

 First determine if a test is necessary.
 A positive result will not routinely change treatment.
-Given the short supply of tests and testing sample supplies, it is normally better to instruct the child to recover at home and monitor for worsening symptoms.
+Given the short supply of tests and testing sample supplies, it is normally better to instruct the child to recover at home and the parents to monitor for worsening symptoms.
 However, if you feel a test is necessary, given the circumstances of the patient, there are several options.

 - For offices with LabLink employees, the LabLink employee can take the sample with supplies in the office and send it to Dayton Children's for processing with the appropriate lab.